ClayLipscomb/Odapter/README.md

 * Configurable translation of Oracle BLOB and CLOB/NCLOB types, including options for ODP.NET safe types (OracleBlob, OracleClob)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C#
-* Generates standalone DTO class for each object, table, and view
+* Generates interface for each object, table, and view
-* Configurable for either auto-implemented, or protected field wrapped, DTO properties
-* Generates ancestor adapter class and DTO classes for customization
+* Generates ancestor adapter class for customization
 * Generates default database connection logic for customization
 * Configurable C# namespaces, ancestor class names and file names
 * Generates post hook for profiling a package procedure invoked from C#
 * Optionally filters schema objects via prefix and/or special characters
-* Optionally generates C# classes as partial for packages, package records , objects, tables and views
+* Optionally generates C# package adapter classes as partial
-* Optionally generates C# DTOs with Serializable, DataContract/DataMember (incl. namespace) or XmlElementAttribute attributes for package record types, object types, tables and views
-* Generates C# 4.0 compatible code (.NET 4.0+)
+* Generates C# 4.0 compatible code (.NET 4.0+) or C# 9.0 compatible code (.NET 5+)
-* Generates single C# file for all packages, object types, tables and views, respectively
+* Generates single C# file for all packages, objects, tables and views, respectively
-* Handles package referencing a record type defined in a different package (including filtered)
+* Handles package referencing a record defined in a different package (including filtered)
 * Easily adaptable to legacy .NET projects and Oracle schemas
 * Locates and parses local TNSNAMES.ORA for Oracle instances
 * Persists code generation settings to config file for handling multiple projects/schemas